LakeridgeCSS/Capstone/readme.md

 - Chrome
 - Firefox
 - Edge
+- Safari
-- IE 10+ *(maybe 9, but unlikely)*
+- No IE support

 Current Bugs:
-- Hash is left when manually browsing to #login
+- Hash is left when navigating to browsing to #login (this is an easy fix eventually)
-- Manual # entry while in the app requires 2 attempts!